slatedocs/slate/source/includes/_msgregs.md

 **Format**:      "No power history samples are available."
 **Severity**:    OK
 **Resolution**:  To accumulate power history samples, power on the server, and then wait at least 5 minutes.
+### MessageId: iLO.{version}.NoScriptedVirtualMediaConnectionAvailable
+No scripted virtual media connections exist to perform the operation.
+**Format**:      "No scripted virtual media connections exist to perform the operation."
+**Severity**:    Warning
+**Resolution**:  Create or open a scripted virtual media connection, and then retry the operation.
 ### MessageId: iLO.{version}.NoSpaceforDNSName
 No space to store DNS name.
 **Format**:      "No space to store DNS name."